 Conversely, marital debts consist of credit card debt, mortgage balances, home equity loans, and more.

 Regardless of whether an asset or debt is titled individually or jointly, it may still be considered part of the marital estate, and therefore subject to division.
 Moreover, whether an asset should be considered marital property may be hotly contested.

 It is therefore advisable to hire an experienced divorce attorney knowledgeable of the law and current trends of the court regarding property division in divorce cases.
-Contact Attorney Rosanne Klovee to discuss your specific situation.
+To speak with a property division lawyer in Massachusetts, Contact Attorney Rosanne Klovee to discuss your specific situation.
 This is not something you wish to take lightly.